SAP Business Partner (BP) Conversion in SAP S/4HANA®

 The transformation of customer and vendor master data into Business Partners (BP) is one of the critical parts of the SAP S/4HANA® migration project.
-And, did we mention it’s mandatory?
+For most of the SAP S/4HANA versions, it’s mandatory.
 Therefore, it is essential that proper planning is put in place for the Customer/Vendor Integration (CVI), before SAP S/4HANA is installed.
 In our latest SAP S/4HANA blog series, we’ve laid out important learnings to keep in mind to ensure a successful Business Partners conversion in SAP S/4HANA.

 WHY IT’S IMPORTANT

 It’s a pre-requisite for the final SAP S/4HANA conversion process.
 The CVI component in SAP S/4HANA ensures the synchronization between the Business Partner object and Customer/Vendor objects.
 This integration can be done as a separate subproject or as part of the migration project itself.

 SAP laid out an essential four phase approach for the transformation of the customers and vendors to Business Partners.

 - PREPARATION PHASE – Preparation Phase is for the pre-checks, checking, and maintaining customization for Business Partner.
 This includes conversion of pre-checks, activation of Business Function, the check of CVI and BP functionality and review and cleanup of vendor data.

 - SYNCHRONIZATION PHASE – The mapping of customers and vendors to business partners is verified occurs during the Synchronization Phase.
 This is required to complete the data load in the following phase and review any errors that occur.

 - CONVERSION PHASE – In this phase, the verified data is loaded.
 The conversion process is triggered using the Software Update Manager tool.

 - POST PROCESSING PHASE – The post processing phase includes the activation of post processing for directing Business Partner to Customer/Vendor.